jeysal/ngx-input-flow/README.md

 to avoid annoying the user with intermediate empty elements.
 `'New'` checks only elements that have been added since the last change detection cycle.
 `'All'` checks the complete array every time.
 This is the least performant option.

+**trackBy** should be used if you set `checkElements` to `'New'` and your `ngFor` has a `trackBy` function as well.
+By passing the same function that `ngFor` also gets, you make sure that ngx-input-flow checks elements for emptiness in the same way
+`ngFor` checks them to determine which elements need to be updated.

 **emptyWhen** is a function that determines whether an elements is considered empty.
 It takes the element as its only parameter.
 It returns `true` if the element is empty and `false` if it is not.